Changes to, or Waiver of, the DHHS or FDA Requirements for Informed Consent

 2. Justification for changes or waiver of the consent process.

 “Alteration or waiver of informed consent” means a departure from the traditional consent process.
 Generally speaking, that process includes a thoughtful and thorough discussion of the study with the subject and confirmation that the subject understands the study and will participate voluntarily.
-Under the Common Rule, the JHM IRB may approve alteration or waiver of consent if:
+Under the Revised Common Rule and the FDA Final Rule, the JHM IRB may approve alteration or waiver of consent if:

-c.
-The research could not practicably be carried out without the alteration or waiver; and
+• The research could not practicably be carried out without the alteration or waiver;

 3. Waiver of documentation of informed consent.